Every now and again, I have heard folk with a limited and simplistic grasp

 Such a troupe might get driven back to the bad old ways by an alpha son growing up, child of the old alpha, who would be apt to seek to dominate the troupe like an alpha.
 Such a son would likely have his mother's (and maybe some aunts') backing to keep him in the troupe despite his alpha-ish behaviour, so the first troupes to try the alpha-free lifestyle would be vulnerable to this mode of falling back into the old ways.
 However, old mothers would learn: before long, troupes would learn to recognise the signs of an emerging alpha and his mother would find the rest united in driving him out.

-If one troupe can do that, likely others would be discovering the same things over the same period of time, especially in so far as (and I've little idea as to the extent to which this is likely) there's movement of individuals between troupes, or troupes uniting and splitting in re-arranged forms.
+If one troupe can do that, likely others would be discovering the same things over the same period of time, especially in so far as there's movement of individuals between troupes (which definitely happens among chimps and bonobos), or troupes uniting and splitting in re-arranged forms.
 Boys growing up in such a troupe but driven out by an invading group of males would tend to be better at fitting in to another troupe trying the same thing.
 A troupe successfully managing to live this way would tend to grow until big enough that it can split and yet still have each part large enough to sustain and defend itself; such splitting would expand their collective geographic range and hence the resources available to them, so would be advantageous.
 In time, then, we can expect there to be many such troupes.

 If we'd ever had any genetic alphas, I would be inclined to look among the the psychopaths to find their heirs.